menu

 Demographics

 Flower Hill is a very ethnically-diverse village.
 The people who call Flower Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Flower Hill residents report their race to be White, followed by Asian.
-Important ancestries of people in Flower Hill include Italian, Irish, Polish, German, and Iranian.
+Flower Hill also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.19% of the village’s residents.
+Important ancestries of people in Flower Hill include Italian, Irish, Polish, German, and Greek.

 The most common language spoken in Flower Hill is English.
-Other important languages spoken here include Langs. of India and Greek.
+Other important languages spoken here include Chinese and Langs. of India.

 Notable & Unique Neighborhood Characteristics